Updated December 2023

 Think you might want to become a 2D animator?
 Concerned that a lack of experience will hold you back?

 Not to worry.
-The need for animators is so great that there’s never been a better time for newcomers to break into the field.
+The demand for animators is so strong that it's a great time for newcomers to break into the field.

 So how can a total beginner take advantage of that demand?

 In this post, we take you through the basic steps you can follow to become an animator, even if you have little or no experience.

 Here’s how to position yourself for success in Canada's hot animation job market.

 TAKE NOTE OF THE animation SKILLS YOU’LL NEED TO GET HIRED

 If you want to land a job as an animator, you first need to find out what fundamental skills studios are looking for.

 You’ll need a solid grasp of animation principles, an eagle eye for detail, and strong problem-solving abilities.